joe-irving/defundclimatechaos/index.md

     We all know that the climate crisis means code red for humanity.
 We see its raging fires, floods and storms around us every day now.

     Yet whilst the planet literally burns, the world’s biggest financiers keep pouring billions of pounds each year into fuelling the fire.
-They are failing us all.
+Barclays, HSBC, Lloyds to name just a few - they are failing us.

-    Climate justice demands that we shut off the money pipeline to oil, coal and gas immediately.
+    Climate justice demands that we harness our people power to shut off the money pipeline to oil, coal and gas immediately.
   decoration: "![](/assets/images/alarm.png)"
   map: false
   background_image: ''